How to Make a Musical Theatre Demo Reel in 2026: Step-by-Step Guide

 • Your strongest acting & vocal storytelling

-• The kinds of roles you want to be cast in
+• The kinds of roles you want to be cast in.
+Think branding and your casting lane.

 • Clarity (you in frame, great sound, clean setting)